anjaustin/trix/README.md

 # TriX

-**2-Bit Sparse Ternary Neural Networks with Emergent Routing**
+**A 2-Bit Conditional Ternary Neural Architecture with Learned Computational Sparsity and Emergent Routing**

-*Content-addressable memory with learned functions.*
-*"Qdrant with a brain at every address."*

 ---